-Jurisdiction and Local Police Agencies:
+Local Police Agencies:

 The Department of Public Safety has established a working relationship with the local and state police agencies.
 In June 2006, DPS entered into an agreement with BPD to hire "off-duty" Baltimore Police Officers to provide additional coverage in and around campus.
 These BPD officers are also used for large events on campus and to help patrol areas close to campus where the university does not have jurisdiction.
-BPD officers retain all of their powers and responsibilities while in this capacity but are working directly for the leadership Loyola's Department of Public Safety.
+BPD officers retain all of their powers and responsibilities while in this capacity but are working directly for the leadership of Loyola's Department of Public Safety.

-The University entered into a Memorandum of Understanding (MOU) with BPD along with several other Baltimore Universities regarding sexual assault investigations in February 2016.
+The University entered into a Memorandum of Understanding (MOU) with BPD regarding sexual assault investigations in February 2016.